Mink farmers are skipping to the front of the vaccine line — for an important reason

 “Of human and animal sequences related to U.S. mink farms analyzed to date, none contain all five mutations that define the Cluster 5 variant reported in Denmark,” said Jasmine Reed, spokeswoman for the CDC.

-Even so, PETA and other animal rights groups have called on Gov. Tony Evers (D) to cull the state’s herd, and retrain the farmers to use their acreage to grow crops already in the state, including snap beans, sweet corn, cranberries, cucumbers, carrots and cabbage.
+Even so, People for the Ethical Treatment of Animals and other animal rights groups have called on Gov. Tony Evers (D) to cull the state’s herd, and retrain the farmers to use their acreage to grow crops already in the state, including snap beans, sweet corn, cranberries, cucumbers, carrots and cabbage.

 Differences between Danish farms and those in Wisconsin make outbreaks less likely, the state’s veterinarian has said.
 Denmark’s farms were geographically close, whereas Wisconsin’s are scattered in sparsely populated rural areas.
 And state officials have not said they are considering euthanizing the animals.

-Still, some farmer fear that further coronavirus outbreaks could take down an industry that has struggled for over a decade with declining prices for pelts.
+Still, some farmers fear that further coronavirus outbreaks could take down an industry that has struggled for over a decade with declining prices for pelts.

 Randy Wiebensohn, who got out of the family mink business in 2019, said many farmers entered the mink business over the last decade when a surge in demand from China pushed prices for a pelt to $94.30 in 2011.